alphagov/pay-tech-docs/source/documentation/04-quick-start-guide.md

   + For **API Key**, enter "[YOUR-API-KEY]" (do not include the quotation marks), replacing [YOUR-API-KEY] with the actual value of your sandbox API key, as shown in the screenshot below.
 You do not need to put the "Bearer: " prefix which is required when calling the API from code; the API Explorer adds that automatically.
   + For **Label**, enter "Authorization" (do not include the quotation marks).

-> Make sure you are using an API key from your sandbox account on the self-service site, not the live account.
+> Make sure you are using an API key from your sandbox account on the admin site, not the live account.

 #### Making a test API call